Obscurely/DiscordNitroSniper/README.md

 ### Why CSharp and not GO for Mass Http Requesting
 Written in C# instead of GO like people usually do for mass http requesting because from my testing dotnet 6 compared to latest GO version, by making a lot of requests, C# even proved faster than GO with 1ms on average, that's insignificant, but the point is it doesn't matter so I chose to go with C# since I like it more and is more optimized IMO for multi threading.

+### How to get user token
+I am not gonna waste time writing my own explenation on how to do it since there are a lot of resources available online.
+This are some: [youtube video on how to get it using inspect elements, press ctrl+shift+i to open it in the client app](https://www.youtube.com/watch?v=YEgFvgg7ZPI) or [a written guide](https://powermicrotech.com/how-to-get-your-discord-token/).

 <!-- MARKDOWN LINKS & IMAGES -->
 <!-- https://www.markdownguide.org/basic-syntax/#reference-style-links -->